 Preparation : 10 minutes for 100 g of product

 6 gr. of beeswax or jojoba wax ( vegan)

 35 gr. of sodium bicarbonate

 10> 20 drops of you favorite essential oil ( depending on the oil)

 Put the beeswax in a bowl that is heat resistant and place it over a small pot of simmering water, allow the wax to melt slowly (do not heat more than necessary).

 Add coconut oil, and let it melt slowly and whisk (I use a little whip).

 Remove from heat.
-Add sodium bicarbonate, white clay and stir to a creamy texture.
+Add sodium bicarbonate, Arrowroot and stir to a creamy texture.

 Finally, add the essential oil.